iamme24cl/invoices-frontend/README.md

 # Invoices
 > This application creates and manages Invoices for an account.
+> ## General Information
+- Create, update and delete invoices.
+- Easily create and manage invices for your Clients, download the invoice as pdf onto your computer, or direct it to the printer.
+- User is able to filter invoices by Client name or desciption of invoice.

 > This is the front end.
 Here is the link to the back end https://github.com/iamme24cl/invoices-backend